roboconf/roboconf.github.io/en/roadmap.md

 * **For Contributions**

 	* Implement a Chef plug-in.
 	* Implement a Puppet plug-in for Puppet masters.
 	* Implement an ANT plug-in.
 	* Study TOSCA support.
-    * Upgrade Roboconf's messaging with SSL support.

-Roboconf 0.7 will be released in April 2016.
+Roboconf 0.7 will be released in June 2016.